HEALTHCARE IS A RIGHT, NOT A PRIVILEGE

 Through teleconferencing, CHC is able to provide face-to-face supervision to our residents and full-time access to the training director and supervisors.

-All residents will be expected to focus on outpatient clinical treatment in the primary care and behavioral health clinic settings with all age ranges.
+All residents will be expected to focus on outpatient clinical treatment in the primary care setting.
 Some sites offer the opportunities for shelter-based and school-based work.

 CHC is a multi-site agency with locations across Connecticut.
 Residents are given a “home office” location at a fixed clinic site and may see patients in schools, shelters, and other non-traditional treatment settings.